shunjilin/UdacityCarNDBehavioralCloning/writeup.md

 It is composed of 5 convolutional layers, 4 fully connected layers and an output layer.

+Dropout layers (with dropout probability of 0.2) were added after each fully connected layer.

 It also 2 preprocessing layers, one for normalization and one for cropping.